Allaman/knowledge.rootknecht.net/pages/01.home/cli-applications/item.md

 [trash-cli](https://github.com/andreafrancia/trash-cli)

-- `rm` alternative respecting the trashcan
+- `rm` alternative with trashcan
+- written in Python
 - deleted files can be restored
-- written in Python

 ## urlview